-Social and digital communications - The Authority contined to use Twitter and Facebook to encourage residents to waste less and recycle more.
-The 'Wise Up To Waste' brand achieved 149 Facebook 'likes' (up from 83 in the previous year) and 889 Twitter followers in 2015 (up from just over 700 in 2014).
-The Wise Up To Waste website received a total of 46,707 visits (up from 27,007 visits the year before) and had over 102,000 page views (up from over 58,000 page views previously).
+Social and digital communications - The Authority has actively continued to use Twitter and Facebook to encourage residents to waste less and recycle more.
+The 'Wise Up To Waste' brand achieved 961 Facebook 'likes' to date (up from 529 in the previous year) and 2,100 Twitter followers to date (up from 1,906 in 2016-17).
+The Authority also launched an Instagram account which had 392 followers by the end of the year.
+The Wise Up To Waste website received a total of 162,870 visits within a nine month period (compared to 193,556 visits for the 12 months of the year before) and had over 201,913 page views over a nine month period (compared to over 239,962 page views for the 12 months previously).
+Figures are only available for a nine month period for 2017/18 as a result of a change to the content management system (CMS) for the NLWA websites.

 During the year the Authority improved the scheduling of its digital communications and kept the impact of its social media activity under review by using online digital communications tools.

 PR and press - At a local level and in the trade press, the Authority received a good amount of positive press coverage about waste prevention and recycling.
-Positive press coverage included coverage on the opening of Second Time Around, a new reuse shop at the Kings Road Reuse and Recycling Centre (RRC), on the Waste Prevention Exchange, and on food waste reduction events such as the Pumpkin Rescue Festival.
+Positive press coverage included coverage on a range of waste prevention initiatives.